TheJashShah/C-Projects/README.md

 # Blackjack
  A simple blackjack single-player game having only the player and the dealer.

+# Image-To-Ascii
+ Using stbi C library, a program that converts an image to ascii art.
+Currently does'nt work for all images.

 # Individual Files
  These were made while I was still learning the language.
  Includes: